Research - clinical trials for acute lymphoblastic leukaemia

 Cancer research trials are carried out to try to find new and better treatments for cancer.
 Trials that are carried out on patients are known as clinical trials.

 Clinical trials may be carried out to:

-Trials are the only reliable way to find out if a different or new treatment is better than what is already available.
+Trials are the only reliable way to find out if a different type of chemotherapy, radiotherapy, targeted therapy or other treatment is better than what is already available.

-If you decide not to take part in a trial, your decision will be respected and you do not have to give a reason.
-There will be no change in the way you are treated by the hospital staff and you’ll be offered the standard treatment for your situation.
+If you decide not to take part in a trial, your decision will be respected and you don’t have to give a reason.
+However, it can help to let the staff know your concerns so that they can give you the best advice.
+There will be no change in the way that you’re treated by the hospital staff, and you’ll be offered the standard treatment for your situation.

 The research may be carried out at the hospital where you are treated, or at another one.
 This type of research takes a long time, and results may not be available for many years.
-The samples will, however, be used to increase knowledge about the causes of leukaemia and its treatment.
-This research will, hopefully, improve the outlook for future patients.
+The samples will be used to increase knowledge about the causes of cancer and its treatment.
+This will hopefully improve the outlook for future patients.